jessejenks/filter-parser/README.md

 `unknown`
     didn't match anything

 ### The Grammar
+I really wanted my language to be typed.
+However this is quite difficult, especially since this needs to run in real time on a browser.
+So instead, I tried to bake types into the language itself.

+Since this language is specifically for filtering, the type of the entire parse tree needs to be a boolean.
+A boolean expression can in turn be made up of other boolean expressions with basic logical connectives ("and", "or", "not").
+But a boolean expression can _also_ be the result of comparing two expressions of the same type.
+In this case dates and numbers.
+I had to rework the language a few times so that only expressions of the same type can be compared to one another.

 | Production Rules| |
 | --- | --- |
 | BooleanExpression | Disjunction ; |